 So you’ve decided to introduce a garden building into your outside space.
 Great.
 But what next?
 Whereabouts will you put it?
 What base will it sit on?
 Do you want it to stand out, or blend in?
 And how can the new addition to your garden be more than just an extra room, but become a part of a new-look, landscaped garden?

-There are lots of things to think about when you’re integrating a new building into your existing garden lay-out: from groundworks and planting to paths and patios, decking and lighting.
+There are lots of things to think about when you’re integrating a new building into your existing garden layout: from groundworks and planting to paths and patios, decking and lighting.
 Getting your landscaping ideas in place before your new building arrives will save you time, and ensure your existing garden space is enhanced by your new investment.

 Here are some tips on what you need to think about when you’re planning the landscaping around your new garden office/studio:

-You may have a clear idea on where you want to place your new building.
+You may have a clear idea of where you want to place your new building.
 Depending on the size of your garden, you may have little choice.
 It’s important to get the location right.
 Once it’s there, it’s there to stay!

-Position will often depend on the purpose of the building.
+The position will often depend on the purpose of the building.
 For activities like exercise, yoga, or if you’re using the space as a therapy room, you and your clients will need privacy.
 So it makes sense to position the building away from the main house or neighbouring properties.

 Think also about noise: if your teenage children will be using the space for band practice, you’ll want to put the building in a secluded space on its own!

-We encourage you, if possible, to choose a spot that allows you to make the most of daylight hours, especially if you’ll need lots of natural light when you’re in the building, if you’re using it as an art or pottery studio, for example.
+We encourage you, if possible, to choose a spot that allows you to make the most of daylight hours, especially if you’ll need lots of natural light when you’re in the building if you’re using it as an art or pottery studio, for example.

 You may find it makes sense to locate the building close to the house if you’re planning on adding facilities like a sink, shower or toilet.
-Proximity to current services would be convenient, and reduce the installation/labour costs.
+Proximity to current services would be convenient and reduce the installation/labour costs.

 Part of the beauty of having an outside building is that wonderful feeling of being closer to nature.
 And a lot of our customers are keen to be in among the trees in their garden.